Ateneo–La Salle rivalry: Overall

 The Ateneo Lady Eagles and the De La Salle Lady Spikers have met in the championships of the UAAP for six consecutive (and overall) times from Seasons 74 to 79 (2012–2017).
 The Lady Eagles won back-to-back titles over La Salle in 2014 and 2015, while the Lady Spikers prevailed back-to-back in 2012 and 2013, and 2016 and 2017.
-Since UAAP Season 72, both Ateneo and La Salle have qualified in the postseason of women's volleyball (semifinals onwards), marking the longest joint Final Four appearance by any two UAAP volleyball teams in the league's history.
-Also, since UAAP Season 71, either or both Ateneo and La Salle have competed in the championship series in UAAP collegiate volleyball.
+From UAAP Season 72 to UAAP Season 84, both Ateneo and La Salle have qualified in the postseason of women's volleyball (semifinals onwards), marking the longest joint Final Four appearance by any two UAAP volleyball teams in the league's history.
+Also, from UAAP Season 71 to UAAP Season 85, either or both Ateneo and La Salle have competed in the championship series in UAAP collegiate volleyball.

-In the juniors' division, La Salle has 24 championships while Ateneo has 6 (Ateneo does not have a girls' team in the juniors' division).
+In the juniors' division, La Salle has 24 championships while Ateneo has six.
+Ateneo did not have a girls' team in the juniors' division prior to UAAP Season 86.
 The Blue Eaglet Spikers won championship titles in NCAA Seasons 43, 45, and 48, and were 3-peat champions from Seasons 50 to 52.
-The De La Salle Junior Spikers won 7 championship titles under their membership stint in the NCAA which included a 4-peat championship streak along with the Green Spikers from Seasons 53 to 56.
+The De La Salle Junior Spikers won seven championship titles under their membership stint in the NCAA which included a 4-peat championship streak along with the Green Spikers from Seasons 53 to 56.
 In the UAAP, they were 6-peat champions in the boys' division from Seasons 57 to 62, and have also won the title in Season 66.
 The Junior Lady Spikers were 5-peat champions from UAAP Seasons 57 to 61, and were 3-peat champions from Seasons 73 to 75.
 They also won additional titles in UAAP Seasons 65 and 81.